rd--/spl/md/notes.md

 - echo '{"command": "playFile", "fileName": "/home/rohan/sw/jssc3/help/graph/jmcc-analog-bubbles.stc"}' | netcat -C -q 0 -u 127.0.0.1 3010
 - echo '{"command": "playFile", "fileName": "/home/rohan/sw/jssc3/help/graph/jmcc-analog-bubbles-mouse.stc"}' | netcat -C -q 0 -u 127.0.0.1 3010
 - hsc3-scsynth reset

-# Traits

-_Collection_ and _SequenceableCollection_ are "traits".
-_Array_ and _List_ are instances of both.
-_IdentitySet_ and _IdentityDictionary_ are instances of _Collection_.
-Traits must be loaded before Types.
-When a type is added, methods for the traits that it implements are added to the dispatch table at the new type.
-When a trait is extended methods are added both to the trait entry and to the dispatch table for all types that implement the trait.

-# Class Methods

-Since there are no classes, there are no class variables and no class methods.
-The expression _Array.series(5, 1, 2)_ means _series(Array, 5, 1, 2)_.
-_series_ uses _Array.new(5)_ to construct the collection.
-_new(f, n)_ is defined as _f(n)_.
-Similarly _Array.new_ makes an empty array because _new(f)_ is defined as _f()_.
-_List.ofSize(3)_ makes a list having three nil slots, wheras _List.new(3)_ creates an empty list.
-As in Smalltalk types can define a _species_ method to decide result types.

 # Implications of Js